Have you ever wondered how to access any website in your browser without any issues?

 Internet transit companies (ISPs) are classified into three service levels depending on their capabilities.

 Tier 2 ISPs have extensive networks with either national or regional coverage.
 Just a handful of Tier 2 ISPs can serve customers across multiple continents.
-These providers share their data with other Tier 2 providers to cut down on IP transport costs.
-However, they still need to purchase IP transport from ISPs in Tier 1 to connect to the other parts of the Internet.
+These providers share their data with other Tier 2 providers to reduce IP transport costs.
+However, they still need to purchase IP transport from ISPs in Tier 1 to connect to the different parts of the Internet.

 Tier 3 ISPs are regional service providers with networks that span some countries or subregions.
 These ISPs purchase only Internet traffic.
 To avoid the expensive costs of Tier 1 IP transit, they often buy the IP of Tier 2 service providers.
 Tier 3 ISPs generally do not have transit clients and are usually focused on local consumer and business markets.